Imago

 Max Homa has a promise to keep as he plays the FedEx Cup Fall event

-As he came close to winning the 2025 3M Open, Max Homa revealed something interesting during a press conference.
+As he came close to winning the 2025 3M Open, Homa revealed something interesting during a press conference.
 “I need to win.
-I really need to win because my wife’s pregnant and I need to go home,” he said as he was looking for some kind of motivation during a tough time in his career.
-It wasn’t a direct promise to his wife, but towards his fans instead.
+I really need to win because my wife’s pregnant and I need to go home,” he said, looking for some kind of motivation during a tough time in his career.
+It wasn’t a direct promise to his wife, but rather a heartfelt message to his fans.

-However, Homa was never in contention for the title.
-However, a few weeks later, he did get close to a victory in the John Deere Classic.
-After 54 holes, Max was placed second and the favorite to win the title.
-But his final round effort wasn’t enough to help him join the playoffs with Brian Campbell and Emiliano Grillo, who were 2 strokes ahead of him.
-Going into the 2025 Sanderson Farms Championship, Max Homa’s promise to the fans still stands firm as he needs to get a win still to his newborn son now.
+However, Homa was never truly in contention for the title that week.
+A few weeks later, he did get close to a victory at the John Deere Classic.
+After 54 holes, Max was placed second and looked like the favorite to win the title.
+But his final round effort wasn’t enough to help him join the playoffs with Brian Campbell and Emiliano Grillo, who finished two strokes ahead of him.

 ADVERTISEMENT